 Australian Art Events Foundation Board Members

-Rhianna Walcott is the Associate Director of Artereal Gallery in Rozelle, Sydney.
-With over 12 years industry experience, she has previously worked with the University of Sydney Art Collection and as a freelance arts writer for various contemporary art publications.
-Rhianna also sits on the Museum of Contemporary Art’s Young Ambassador Committee and the Artistic Advisory Council for Milk Crate Theatre.
+Rhianna Melhem is the Associate Director of Artereal Gallery in Sydney.
+With a Bachelor of Arts majoring in Art History from the University of Sydney, Rhianna has over 13 years’ industry experience and specialises in working with artists practicing at the forefront of contemporary art.
+She has previously worked at a number of commercial galleries and with the University of Sydney Art Collection.
+Rhianna has also worked as a freelance arts writer for various contemporary art publications and currently sits on the Young Ambassador Committee at the Museum of Contemporary Art.
+Rhianna is an Artistic Advocate for Milk Crate Theatre.

-Lara Solomons is a Senior Associate in the Corporate M&A team at leading Australian law firm Clayton Utz with broad ranging experience across high-profile transactions for major Australian and international clients.
-She has been recognised in the industry as a finalist for the Lawyers Weekly Women in Law Awards and the Australasian Law Awards.
-She also advises not-for-profit boards and is currently completing a Masters of Law at Columbia University in New York.
+Lara Solomons is a Senior Associate in the Corporate M&A team at leading Australian law firm, Clayton Utz, and has extensive experience in high-profile transactions for major Australian and international clients.
+She is currently completing a Master of Law at Columbia University in New York.
+She has been recognised as a finalist for the Lawyers Weekly Women in Law Awards and the Australasian Law Awards.
+Lara is also a member of the AGNSW Atelier foundation and advises not-for-profit boards.
 Lara is passionate about enriching Sydney’s arts and cultural landscape and making it more accessible to broader audiences.
-She recently joined the Board of Art Month and is a member of the AGNSW Atelier foundation.

 Art Month Sydney Founders